-9.7.3 Making the initial simpset
+7.6.3 Making the initial simpset

 It is time to assemble these items.
 The list IFOL_simps contains the default rewrite rules for intuitionistic first-order logic.
-The first of these is the reflexive law expressed as the equivalence $(a = a) \leftrightarrow \text{True}$; the rewrite rule a = a is clearly useless.
+The first of these is the reflexive law expressed as the equivalence $(a=a) \leftrightarrow \mathsf{True}$; the rewrite rule a=a is clearly useless.